kristikumria/komuniteti-admin-app/documentation/coremodules.md

 - **Dashboard**

     Snapshot of portfolio health:
     - Buildings under management
     - Assigned administrators
     - Active services
     - Total residents
     - Maintenance metrics
+    - add other metrics based on you suggestion.
 - **Buildings**
     - List all managed buildings with “More Details” quick-view.
     - Editable fields: title, description, address, floor area, resident count, country, city, typology
     - Delete existing buildings (creation is restricted to the web back-office).
+    - add other functionalities based on you suggestion.
 - **Administrators**
     - List, create, edit, and remove building administrators.
 - **Services**